Adobe Analytics Implementation with Adobe Launch (Step-by-Step Guide)

 There are two optional configurations below:

-• Use Activity MapWhen enabled, this tracks user click interactions on links.
-It provides a visual click heatmap, helping you understand which elements users engage with most.
+• Use Activity MapEnables click tracking on links and provides a visual click heatmap to understand which elements users engage with most.

-• Make tracker globally accessible:Enabling this option exposes the s object on the global window scope, allowing other scripts to reference it directly.
-This can be useful in specific cases (e.g., using s.doPlugins or custom scripts), and it also makes future library updates easier.
-However, it’s generally not recommended to rely heavily on direct access to the s object unless you have a clear use case.
+• Make tracker globally accessible:Exposes the s object on the global window scope so other scripts can reference it directly.
+Useful for specific cases like s.doPlugins or custom scripts, but generally not recommended to rely on heavily unless you have a clear use case.

 GENERAL